ash-project/ash/README.md

 * Contributor guideline and code of conduct
 * Do branch analysis of each record after authorizing it, in authorizer
 * consider moving `type` and `name` for resources out into json api (or perhaps just `name`) since only json api uses that
+* When we support embedding, figure out `embed_as` on `Ash.Type`
+* Consider allowing declaring a data layer at the *api* level, or overriding the resource's data layer at the *api* level